 The Original Annie

-The movie is more modern and I suppose more interesting to the newer generations than the old Annie… though you couldn’t tell that by my children.
+The movie is more modern and I suppose more interesting to the newer generations than the old version… though you couldn’t tell that by my children.
 Celine got bored halfway through.
-The spark that the original Annie had for holding your attention all the way through her adventures seems to be missing from the new one.
+The spark that the original version had for holding your attention all the way through her adventures seems to be missing from the new one.
 Sure, the new movie has it’s moments, but it doesn’t draw the viewer in like the old movie did.
 It just doesn’t have the same magic.

 While the new Annie is a pleasant movie to watch, I just can’t help feeling a little heart-sick for the old Annie.

 .
 Bookmark the permalink